Page cover image

 Yes.
 IPF Meditation is really simple and easy to learn.
 It really is about doing nothing.
 IPF Meditation is about letting go of any outcome and accepting things exactly as they are, which is excellent training for how to live your life.

 Your mind will wander during IPF Meditation, and that is okay.
-You accept that your mind is wandering, and then you return to thinking the mantra.
+You accept that your mind is wandering, and then you return to thinking your mantra.
 Sometimes you have many thoughts during meditation, and that is normal.
 Other times you have fewer thoughts during meditation and you experience more silence and stillness, which we call Being.
 Sometimes people experience Being in its most innocent form during meditation, and also during their day.

 Being is simply the experience of Being alive.
 For many people however, thoughts form a “cloud” that obscures Being alive just like clouds block the light of the Sun.
 When you are in that cloud of thoughts, you are living life more in your thoughts instead of living life as Being alive.
 Meditating regularly can melt those clouds of thoughts both during meditation and also during your day.
 And when those clouds of thoughts have melted, what remains is silence and stillness – is Being.

 Meditation teaches you how to be.
 The experience of Being arises naturally and spontaneously over time as you meditate regularly.
 You should never try to have the experience of Being, or any experience.
 If you TRY to have some experience, IPF Meditation does not work.
 IPF Meditation works when you do absolutely nothing.
-Just do absolutely nothing during meditation, repeat the mantra, and the benefits of meditating will arise in your life naturally and spontaneously over time as you meditate regularly.
+Just do absolutely nothing during meditation, repeat your mantra, and the benefits of meditating will arise in your life naturally and spontaneously over time as you meditate regularly.

 “Please describe the experience of Being in its most innocent form.”